alexk99/the_router/bras/bras_howto_eng.md

 ## 4.4.
 KNI interfaces and FRR/Quagga integration

-Detailed description of a way TheRouter communicates with FRR/Quagga is described on the page
+The detailed description of a way TheRouter communicates with FRR/Quagga is described on the page
 <a href="https://github.com/alexk99/the_router/blob/master/quagga_bgp.md#dynamic-routing-integration-with-quagga-routing-suite">
 Dynamic routing.
 Integration with FRR/Quagga routing suite
 </a>